 PIN is a doctoral degree-granting program.
-For more than two decades our prestigious program's major mission has been to prepare its graduate students and postdoctoral fellows with the training necessary to excel as neuroscientists in academic, industrial and governmental settings.
-PIN has 65 graduate students, 78 postdoctoral fellows working with over 115 neuroscientists in the Medical, Dental, and Nursing, and the Maryland Psychiatric Research Center.
+For more than two decades our prestigious program's mission has been to prepare its graduate students with the training necessary to excel as neuroscientists in academic, industrial and governmental settings.
+PIN has 75 graduate students working with approximately 100 different neuroscientists in the Medical, Dental, and Nursing Schools, and the Maryland Psychiatric Research Center.